I’ve noticed a trend lately. Everyone’s a real estate expert.

 But When Will Home Prices Crash Again?!

-- We will see another crash at some point relatively soon
+- We will see another housing crash at some point relatively soon

-All of this makes one wonder when the next housing market crash will take place.
-Home prices can only go up for long before they drop again, right?
+After all, home prices can only go up for so long before they drop again, right?

 Well, the answer to that age-old question might not be as elusive as you think.